 1. Pick a Dominant Pattern: The first step is choosing a dominant pattern.
 Think of this as a busier print, maybe featuring large scale floral prints or geometric patterns.
 You can pick something with only a couple of colors or many colors.
 This should be the “busiest” of your different patterns.
 From this fabric, you’ll pull your other colors.

 2. Pick a Solid Color: Pull one of the colors from your dominant pattern.
 It doesn’t have to be the main color, any of the colors in that pattern will work.
 Usually, picking from a secondary pattern or the least obvious actually looks the best.
 Also, it doesn’t have to be an exact match but should be pretty similar in tone.
 Add interest to solid colors by picking different textures like faux fur or leather, or a heavier knit or some sort of fringe detail.
 Layering textures is the ultimate way to get achieve a level of style equivalent to that of interior designers.
+On my couch, I always have a solid blue pillow, and then I rotate the patterned pillows depending on the season.

 3. Pick a smaller scale print in either the same accent colors as the solid pillows or another color pulled from your dominant print.
 This smaller scale print could be a simple pattern such as polka dots, subtle stripes, a gingham print or even a solid print with a lot of texture that gives the effect of having a print on it.
+You can use this in place of the dominant pattern on some of the other pillows or as an additional pattern on a lumbar pillow for example.

 My go-to for three pillows is a solid color, a geometric and another pattern.
 Using odd numbers of pillows creates a contemporary look.
 The geometric print can either be the large scale pattern or small scale pattern, with the third pillow than being the opposite.